nprze/reflect/README.md

 ## running reflect

 make sure you have cmake installed (min. ver.3.16).\
-make sure you have vulkan SDK installed with glm headers.\
+make sure you have vulkan SDK installed with glm headers.

-- modify reflect_settings.cmake to suit your needs!\
+- modify reflect_settings.cmake to suit your needs!
 - run 'cmake .' in folder

+## reflect usage

+DO NOT INCLUDE SPACE IN ANY OF THE NAME OF ANY CREATED FILE/FOLDER.
+REFLECT MIGHT BREAK.\